dopeboy/dopeboy.github.io/_posts/2016-10-27-Auschwitz.md

 ## Parting thoughts

 I believe you have to experience love in order to share it.
 I believe you have to experience evil in order to prevent it.
-I visited Auscwhitz because it helped me understand what evil looks like so that I don't fail to identify it in the future.
+I visited Auschwitz because it helped me understand what evil looks like so that I don't fail to identify it in the future.
 If I can identify evil, then at worst I can stop it and at best, I can preempt it.

 If you get a chance to visit Auschwitz, do it.
 Don't look at it as a "buzz kill".
 Look at it an example of what hate is capable of manifesting itself as.
 Look at it as a place where evil briefly triumphed.
 Look at it as proof of what happens when people look the other way so that next time, you don't.